elhodel/SceneSelectionOverlay/README.md

 * Hidden: Don't Show Scenes
 * Flat: Show Scenes directly in the Root of the Menu
 * Nested: Show Scenes in the Submenu "Others"

-## Show Scenes Added to Build
-`Build Scenes Show Option` defines how Scenes added to the Build should be displayed:
-* Hidden: Don't Show Scenes
-* Flat: Show Scenes directly in the Root of the Menu
-* Nested: Show Scenes in the Submenu "Build"

-## Favorite Scenes

-Add your favorite Scenes in the Settings so they always appear at the top of the Overlay Menu.

-FavoriteScenesShowOptions allows you to select how the favorites should be handled.

-* Hidden: Don't Show Scenes
-* Flat: Show Scenes directly in the Root of the Menu
-* Nested: Show Scenes in the Submenu "Favorites"

-Scenes can easily be added to the Favorites with right clicking the SceneAsset in the Project Window and Select "Add/Remove to Favorites"

 # Installing with Unity Package Manager